Cassius (band): History

 While rehearsing their 15 Again album tour, Cassius provided the community with the a cappella track of their single "Toop Toop" and encouraged fans and friends to start remixing the song.
 It became an immediate success: the band started the Cassius Workshop project and released more acapellas for remixing purposes.
 They claim to have received more than 400 remixes.

 Cassius's song "I <3 U So" was sampled on the track "Why I Love You" on Jay-Z and Kanye West's 2011 collaboration album Watch the Throne.

 In 2016, Cassius released their fourth album, Ibifornia, with Pharrell Williams, Ryan Tedder, Cat Power, Mike D and Matthieu Chédid (as guitarist of the album) as guests.

 On 19 June 2019, two days before the release of Cassius's fifth album Dreems, Zdar died after accidentally falling from a building in Paris.
 He was 52 years old.
 On the release day of Dreems, the band announced that the album was the final album from Cassius.

-Following the death of Philippe Zdar, Ed Banger and Glitterbox Recordings have come together to release the final collaborative Cassius production, with the blessing of Boombass and Zdar's family.
-It's a remix of the song 'I'm Not Defeated' by Fiorous.
+Following the death of Philippe Zdar, Ed Banger and Glitterbox Recordings came together to release the final collaborative Cassius production, with the blessing of Boombass and Zdar's family.
+It's a remix of the song "I'm Not Defeated" by Fiorous.
 The song was released on 21 February 2020 on limited vinyl edition.

 After Zdar's death, Boombass continued his solo career.
-Being alone now, he says in May 2020, that Cassius has no more reason to be.
+He said in May 2020, that Cassius has no more reason to be.
 On 20 September 2019, Boombass released a remix of "Grand petit con" performed by -M-.
-He unveils on 14 May 2020, "Pour que tu", which is present on EP Le virage, consisting of 5 songs and released on 5 June 2020.
+He unveiled on 14 May 2020, "Pour que tu", which is present on EP Le virage, consisting of 5 songs and released on 5 June 2020.
 On 25 August 2021, Boombass published a book entitled Boombass.
 Une histoire de la French touch in which he recounts his career in the music industry.
 The book is published by Léo Scheer Editions.